AFireInside777/InstapaperClone/README.md

 -Send saved links to other accounts

-This software is not for commercial use or distribution.
+This software is not for commercial use or distribution and is currently not offering a license.